abemscac/pies-doc/docs/react/component-rendering.md

 :::caution

-While states will be updated immediately after an `await` statement is executed, don't forget that the updated values will only be available in the next render due to [how reactive value works in a compoent](#how-reactive-value-works-in-a-component)!
+While states will be updated immediately after an `await` statement is executed, don't forget that the states in a function will remain the same as they were in the render they were defined, due to [how reactive value works in a component](#how-reactive-value-works-in-a-component).
+Updated states will only be available in the next render!

 :::